Currency:

 Page performance can have a significant impact on search results on mobile phones.
 Therefore, site speed optimization is also taken into account in mobile SEO.

-How to check this?
+How to check it?

-Again, Google provides a tool, this time called PageSpeed Insights.
+Once again, Google provides a tool, this time called PageSpeed Insights.

-Mobile SEO - Website Optimization RESS
+Mobile SEO - RESS Website Optimization

 Although the basic principles of SEO remain the same here, we must remember that such actions may be perceived by Google as cloaking.